Gal-Gilor/markdown-chunkify/README.md

 ### Environment Variables

-The following environment variables are required for the `GeminiNormalizer` component.
+The following environment variables are required for the `UnicodeReplaceProcessor` component.

 | Variable | Description | Default |
 |----------|-------------|---------|